 To prevent the U.S. economy from toppling over a “fiscal cliff” that would likely result in surging tax rates and significantly curtailed government spending, Congress approved the American Taxpayer Relief Act on January 1, 2013, following intense debate.
 President Obama signed ATRA into law on January 2, 2013.

 What does ATRA mean for your taxes — especially since you are going through divorce?
 The Wall Street Journal recently investigated how provisions in ATRA could affect divorced couples, zeroing in on the issues of alimony and division of marital assets.
-Weinberger Law Group attorney Bari Weinberger is a featured legal expert in the article, New Tax Rules Make Divorce Trickier.
+Weinberger Divorce & Family Law Group attorney Bari Weinberger is a featured legal expert in the article, New Tax Rules Make Divorce Trickier.

 The WSJ found the following: